BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 As confidential information is made available to multiple users for data analysis in the cloud, security controls become vital.
 NoSQL databases are popular choices for working with large data sets, but early versions of NoSQL data stores were light on data security features.
-Now, big data administrators
+Now, big data administrators can leverage the benefits of NoSQL and still maintain some control over who can access subsets of data in the cloud.

 IT admins and cloud specialists can implement a variety of fine-grained NoSQL access controls that vary according to the database's data model.
 Before you unintentionally disclose potentially personal data, consider NoSQL's built-in data access controls.